Amine12377/Automatic-watering-system/README.md

 - Solar panel (5V, 10Watt, 210x130x1.5mm)
 - A solar management board that provides a regulated output from the solar panel.
 - a water pump and water tank

+How the project works:
+- The ultrasonic sensor calculates the distance between the surface of the water and the sensor, the distance is then used to calculate the water level of the tank
+- The resistive soil sensor is used to obtain the soil moisture sensor.
+- When the soil becomes dry, the system activates the pump.
+- When the water level becomes too low, the system stops the watering and provides a warning.
+- The lcd display displays the moisture level and the water level.
+- the system is powered by a lithium battery and the pump is powered by an external source.

+Power usage estimation:
+- The entire system without the pump draws approximately 150mA of current with a 5V source, so that means 0.75W.
+- The battery has a capacity of 2600mAH and works in 3.7V, that means it has a capacity of 9.62W.h
+- The solar panels provide at best 10W, so for average, 5W.
+- That means that the system could last on a full charge 12 hours without sunlight.
+- When we include the solar panels, the system would have a surplus of 4.25W for charging the battery, so theoretically the system could run 24/7 if there is enough sunlight.

+The first iteration of this project works without the online features.